tdykstra/EntityFramework.Docs/entity-framework/core/miscellaneous/cli/dotnet.md

 ### For apps that use EF Core 1.0 or 1.1

-* If you have the .NET Core SDK version 2.1.300 or later installed, install the .NET Core SDK version 2.1.200.
+* Install the .NET Core SDK version 2.1.200.
+Later versions are not compatible with CLI tools for EF Core 1.0 and 1.1.

 * Configure the application to use the 2.1.200 SDK version by modifying its [global.json](https://docs.microsoft.com/en-us/dotnet/core/tools/global-json) file.
 This file is normally included in the solution directory (one above the project).

-* Edit the project file and add `Microsoft.EntityFrameworkCore.Tools.DotNet` as a `DotNetCliToolReference` item (see below).
+* Edit the project file and add `Microsoft.EntityFrameworkCore.Tools.DotNet` as a `DotNetCliToolReference` item.
+See the project file example at the end of this section.

 * Run the following commands: